DChristianson/vcs-lisp/README.md

   - display 4
       - screen layout is sloppy
       - menus are messed up
-      - null display on complex lines no box
 BUGS
   - code
-    - beep goes too fast (need to take a beat after we eval)
-    - suspect if the repl begins with an if, we don't evaluate the test properly
-    - in general a const in an if hasn't been tested
-    - if try to delete and recreate fib, crashes (probably free memory issue)
     - complex program takes too long to analyze in vblank BETA
   - controls 2